hashgraph/stablecoin-studio/sdk/README.md

 ```

 ## Connect
 The next step would be to connect to the network.
-Currently 3 types of connections are offered: EOA, Metamask and Haspack.
+Currently 3 types of connections are offered: Client, Metamask and Haspack.
 These 3 connection types are in the SupportedWallets enum.

 ```Typescript
 export enum SupportedWallets {